DivyaBandaru123/Cohort-analysis/README.md

 📊 Analysis Workflow:

-Data Preprocessing:
+1.Data Preprocessing:

-Loaded and explored the dataset
-Removed transactions with missing CustomerID
-Created a new column InvoiceMonth to group by transaction month
+a.Loaded and explored the dataset b.Removed transactions with missing CustomerID c.Created a new column InvoiceMonth to group by transaction month

-Cohort Identification:
+2.Cohort Identification:

-Assigned a cohort month to each customer (month of first purchase)

-Calculated a cohort index to represent months since acquisition
+a.Assigned a cohort month to each customer (month of first purchase) b.Calculated a cohort index to represent months since acquisition

-Customer Grouping:
+3.Customer Grouping:

-Grouped data by cohort month and cohort index

-Counted unique customers to track retention over time
+a.Grouped data by cohort month and cohort index b.Counted unique customers to track retention over time

-Visualization:
+4.Visualization:

-Created a retention matrix showing customer counts using a heatmap

-Built a percentage-based cohort heatmap to normalize retention behavior

-Used Blues and coolwarm colormaps to visually distinguish trends
+a.Created a retention matrix showing customer counts using a heatmap b.Built a percentage-based cohort heatmap to normalize retention behavior c.Used Blues and coolwarm colormaps to visually distinguish trends